jodyboucher/docker-ubuntu1604-ansible/README.md

 # Docker image: Ubuntu 16.04 (Xenial) with Ansible

-Used to create an Ubuntu 16.04 Xenial Docker image for Ansible testing.
+Creates an Ubuntu 16.04 Xenial Docker image with Ansible for testing playbooks and roles.

 > **Important Note**:
 >
->The Docker image is intended for testing Ansible playbooks and roles in an isolated environment — it is not configured to provide a secure and performant environment for production use.
+>The image is intended for testing Ansible playbooks and roles in an isolated environment — it is not configured to provide a secure and performant environment for production use.

 ## How to Build